bobdog1986/PracticeCSharp/README.md

-# Leetcode Algorithm
+# Practice CSharp

-This repo is my C# solution of Leetcode practices.
+This repo is my C# solutions for practice coding skill.

+## LeetCodeAlog

+My C# code for LeetCode problems.